 Here’s what Facebook has to say about another data-breaching scandal:

-Ime Archibong, vice president of product partnerships, said in a blog post that Facebook has maintained tight control over the technology, known as application programming interfaces, or APIs and that it is unaware of any abuse by the companies with which it teamed.
+Ime Archibong, vice president of product partnerships, said in a blog post.
+That Facebook has maintained tight control over the technology, known as application programming interfaces, or APIs.
+And that it is unaware of any abuse by the companies with which it teamed.

 “These partners signed agreements that prevented people’s Facebook information from being used for any other purpose than to recreate Facebook-like experiences,” he said.
 “Contrary to claims by The New York Times, friends’ information, like photos, was only accessible on devices when people made a decision to share their information with those friends.”

-Well, we can’t say much about this latest scandal but I believe that tech blogs in Pakistan and around the world can’t help but keep you up to date regarding a scandal that involves world’s leading social networking site.
+Well, we can’t say much about this latest scandal but I believe that tech blogs in Pakistan and around the world can’t help but keep you up to date regarding a scandal that involves the world’s leading social networking site.